 Pastor Jon and Stephanie felt God call them to plant a new life-giving church in Wichita, Kansas in March of 2019 as they were praying and asking God what their next step might be.
 During a visit to Wichita God spoke clearly to our pastors that “these are the people I’ve called you to.”
 From that moment on they begin the launching process of Vima Church.
-Jon and Stephanie partnered with ARC (Association of Related Churches) and were approved and trained to plant this church.
+Jon and Stephanie partnered with Association of Related Churches and were approved and trained to plant this church.

 The Morris’ moved to Wichita in July of 2019 and immediately begin meeting people, building teams and preparing to launch services on January 26, 2020.
 What they did not know was they were starting a brand new church just weeks before it was going to be “shut down” for the stay at home order.
 The next few months were trying, but God was so faithful.
-Since coming back in late summer of 2020 there has been a constant growth, hundreds saved, and over 25 baptized.
-God has sent many incredible people to come alongside this vision of this church – to see Wichita experience the real Jesus – and it is happening now!
+Since coming back in late summer of 2020 there has been a constant growth, hundreds saved, and many baptized.
+God has sent some incredible people to come alongside this vision of this church – to see Wichita experience the real Jesus – and it is happening now!

 Jon and Stephanie have four children: Jadon, Jonah, Willow and Abel and a small family dog named Murphy.
 They love watching movies, grilling out, playing sports, being loud and having fun.